H3rmt/Calendar/doc/Concept.md

 - Link Branch to Issue
 - Mention Issue with in every commit `#{id} Commit Description`
 - Create Pull request from Branch into next with name equal to issue's name and add `Fixes #{id}` to close issue on merge [IDE]
-- Link Pull request to issue
+- Link Pull request to issue (done automatically by mention)
 - Merge into `next` [IDE]
 - Link `next` Pull request to issue